EPA proposes site to National Priorities List; comment period now closed

-Update (Dec.
-26, 2019): The National Priorities List (NPL) proposed rule (84 FR 60357), which proposes adding Highway 100 and County Road 3 and four other sites to the NPL, was published in the Federal Register Nov.
+Update (Feb.
+27, 2019): The National Priorities List (NPL) proposed rule (84 FR 60357), which proposes adding Highway 100 and County Road 3 and four other sites to the NPL, was published in the Federal Register Nov.
 8, 2019.
 The comment period for the proposal, which was scheduled to end Jan.
-7, 2020, has been extended through Feb.
-6, 2020.
-Visit Current NPL Updates: New Proposed NPL Sites and New NPL Sites (EPA) to learn more and to comment online.
+7, 2020, was extended through Feb.
+6, 2020 and is now closed.
+Visit Current NPL Updates: New Proposed NPL Sites and New NPL Sites (EPA) to learn more.

 EPA proposes site to National Priorities List